The Strange Case of the Vietnamese

 362nd PSYOP Company

 JUSPAO developed leaflet 1775 in February 1967.
 It measures 5 x 7 inches.
-The front of the leaflet shows Nguyen Van Be holding a newspaper that depicts him in almost the same pose.
+The front of the leaflet shows Nguyen Van Be holding the Hanoi Tien Phong newspaper that depicts him in almost the same pose.
 The text is:

 The 'Late Hero' Nguyen Van Be reads about his own death.